rebelosa/feature-importance-neural-networks/README.md

-# Variance-based Feature Importance in NeuralNetworks
+# Variance-based Feature Importance in Neural Networks / Deep Learning

 This file provides a working example of how to measure the importance of features (inputs) in neural networks.